 - Whisk dry ingredients (flour, baking powder, baking soda, salt, sugar) in large mixing bowl.

-- Grate frozen butter with the largest shredding holes of a box cheese grater.
+- Grate butter with the largest shredding holes of a box cheese grater.

 - Add grated butter to the flour mixture little by little to avoid clumping, and toss with your hands to evenly distribute.

-- Pour buttermilk into the mixing bowl with dry ingredients and stir until all the flour mixture is combined.
+- Pour buttermilk into the mixing bowl with dry ingredients and stir with a danish dough whisk until all the flour mixture is combined.

-- Dust countertop with flour and dust your hands with flour.
+- Dust countertop and your hands with flour.

 - Transfer biscuit dough to floured surface, dust top of dough with flour and press out to a rectangle with your hands.
 Rectangle will measure approximately 9.5 x 5.5 inches.